georgedev9/web_services_script_python/README.md

 # web_services_script_python

-This script do the following tasks:
+This script does the following tasks:

 * Use the Python OS module to process a directory of text files
 * Manage information stored in Python dictionaries